40843245/tool/message chat/Slack/intro.md

 # Slack
 ## intro
-Slack is a kind of message chat.
+Slack is a kind of message chat and team communication for message chat.

 And it has additional functionalities that other message chat does NOT have.
 Such as